stevenleung2018/digital-cv/index.md

 ![DoggoDash sample screenshot](img/sketch2.png) - [GitHub repo](https://github.com/stevenleung2018/doggodash)
 ### Please note
 - Please be patient when the page loads since I am using the free tier with Render.com.
-- For some unknown reason, "Surprise me" may not load properly.
-If it is blank below the "Suprise me" button, try to refresh on your browser.

 ## SQL